Updated Sept. 11, 2020

 We are continuing many of the precautions previously put in place to protect the health of our clients, staff and volunteers.
 We regularly review these precautions and make adjustments when appropriate.

-As of July 23, we continue to ask staff, clients and volunteers to wear masks in public areas of our buildings as the governor has mandated.
+As of Sept.
+11, we continue to ask staff, clients and volunteers to wear masks in public areas of our buildings as mandated.

 1. Our Daily Bread Food Pantry

 Our Daily Bread Food Pantry is a drive thru pantry.
 Clients will receive a pre-packed bag or box of food items based on the size of their household and check-in is streamlined.
 Click HERE for hours.